 Danone wanted to create a more reliable demand forecasting platform that would consistently predict the actual impact or “lift” to baseline demand from trade promotions and media events and then facilitate the required complex inter-departmental coordination.
 Predicting this impact posed a daunting problem, since it involved a large number of variables with complex interactions, buried in huge amounts of data with a high degree of noise.
 Even with substantial expertise and inter-departmental coordination, it was extremely difficult to understand the correlations among all the variables.

-In 2011, Danone launched their Disc’Over project.
-Looking for a partner who could provide technology to identify the shared characteristics of promotional and media events and predict their lift on baseline sales, Danone chose ToolsGroup.
+When Danone launched their Disc’Over project, they looked for a partner who could provide technology to identify the shared characteristics of promotional and media events and predict their lift on baseline sales, Danone chose ToolsGroup.
 The ToolsGroup system uses machine learning technology to analyze demand variability and improve demand planning.
 The new forecasting capability proved to be a key functionality for not only improving the forecasting process, but also for creating an effective planning process between marketing, sales, account management, supply chain and finance.

 For Sales and Marketing, the new system provides reliable detailed modeling of trade promotion uplift.
 It allows campaign operational planning in which the promotion and media event is allocated to the account and provides support to customer plan definition for key accounts.